Volunteering For Animal Charities In Liverpool

 Animal Charities In Liverpool That Need Your Support

 Established in 1891 as the National Canine Defence League, Dogs Trust is the UK's largest animal charity that is solely dedicated to rehabilitating, rehoming and caring for dogs.
-From dogs that have been abandoned or abused to those that have owners who are no longer able to look after them, the Dogs Trust takes in thousands of canines at dozens of animal shelters across the country.
+From dogs that have been abandoned or abused to those that have owners who are no longer able to look after them, Dogs Trust takes in thousands of canines at dozens of animal shelters across the country.
+Our players have raised an incredible £14.8 Million to support Dogs Trust so far.

 In Liverpool, you'll find Dogs Trust Merseyside Rehoming Centre in Huyton.
 This facility makes it easier for the charity to help hundreds of canines find loving forever homes each year.
 That wouldn't be possible without amazing volunteers who help out with tasks like dog walking and animal socialisation, as well as fundraising and fostering.
 Get in touch with Dogs Trust Merseyside today to see what opportunities are currently available.